TradeControl/tradecontrol.github.io/tutorials/installing-local.md

 permalink: /tutorials/installing-local
 ---

-Instructions for installing a local copy suitable for [entry-level use]({{ site.url }}/accounts).
+Instructions for installing a local copy for a single user.
 Presuming you are already an Office 365 Business subscriber, there are no software costs.

 ## Instructions